 – To communicate the shipment detail to the retail customer in the EDI Ship Notice.

 Advance Ship Notice EDI 856

 EDI ASN or Advance Ship Notice, also called EDI 856 code is used to establish electronic communication of the contents of shipping to another partner.
-Basically it is an advance notice for the partner about the arrival of the shipment.
+Basically, it is an advance notice for the partner about the arrival of the shipment.
 It is commonly used by manufacturing industries, automotive industries, retailers either to inform or to respond to EDI 850, EDI 830, EDI 862 codes.
-It includes description, information, and types of products.
+It includes descriptions, information, and types of products.
 So it consists of

 - Shipment information and tracking numbers